 - dietitian services;

 - homemaker services;

 - maintenance therapy;

 - dialysis treatment;

-- · custodial care; and
+- custodial care; and

-- · food or home-delivered meals.
+- food or home-delivered meals.

-Home Infusion Therapy Services
+Home Infusion and Suite Infusion Therapy Services

-Benefits will be provided when performed by a home infusion therapy provider in a home setting.
-This includes pharmaceuticals, pharmacy services, intravenous solutions, medical/surgical supplies and nursing services associated with home infusion therapy.
-Specific adjunct non-intravenous therapies are included when administered only in conjunction with home infusion therapy.
+Benefits will be provided when performed by a home infusion and/or suite infusion therapy provider at an infusion suite or in a home setting.
+This includes pharmaceuticals, pharmacy services, intravenous solutions, medical/surgical supplies and nursing services associated with infusion therapy.
+Specific adjunct non-intravenous therapies are included when administered only in conjunction with infusion therapy.
+Benefits for certain infusion therapy prescription drugs as identified by Highmark and which are appropriate for self-administration, will be provided only when received from a participating pharmacy provider.